UniFormal/uniformal.github.io/README.md

 This repository contains the homepage and documentation of the [MMT system](https://kwarc.info/systems/mmt/).

 It is built and served by GitHub pages (i.e. based on Jekyll) <https://uniformal.github.io/>.
+Moreover, independently, some linting is performed via GitHub actions, which checks for dead links among other things.

 ## Issues